orsella/villager-vault/README.md

 Detailing useful external sources that helped you complete the assignment (e.g Youtube tutorials).
 Describing errors or bugs you encountered while completing your assignment.
 Requesting feedback about a specific part of your submission.

+- not sure how to stop the drop down default select from being an option. looked online and saw many responses but most disagreeing with each other and then terminal saying i shouldnt use the options i tried.

+currently the personality is being passed as a str instead of int and not sure why as its state sets it at 0